sharyz119/correlation-aware-UQ-framework/README.md

 ## Key Features

 ### Complete Paper Implementation
-- **QR-DQN Architecture**: Quantile Regression DQN for aleatoric uncertainty estimation using interquartile range
+- **QR-DQN Architecture**: Individual Quantile Regression DQN models for aleatoric uncertainty estimation using interquartile range
 - **QR-DQN Ensemble**: Deep ensemble of QR-DQN models for epistemic uncertainty through model disagreement
 - **6 Uncertainty Combination Methods**: All methods from the paper with exact mathematical formulations
 - **Joint Entropy Estimation**: Kernel density estimation for H_joint(s) calculations
 - **Comprehensive Evaluation**: Calibration analysis, conformal prediction, and statistical testing

+### Methodology

+**Aleatoric Uncertainty**: Quantified using the interquartile range (IQR) of quantile predictions from individual QR-DQN models.
+This captures the inherent stochasticity in the environment.

+**Epistemic Uncertainty**: Quantified using the disagreement (variance) between Q-value predictions from an ensemble of QR-DQN models.
+This captures model uncertainty due to limited data.

+**Architecture**: The framework uses an ensemble of QR-DQN models where:
+- Each ensemble member is a complete QR-DQN model with architectural diversity
+- Aleatoric uncertainty comes from quantile spread within each QR-DQN
+- Epistemic uncertainty comes from disagreement between ensemble members

 ### Architecture